-Salvias: The Vibrant Heart of the Garden
+Salvias: The Heart of the Low Maintenance Garden

 Feel Free to Share!

 Note: There are more than 1000 salvia species in this large genus of plants.
-From annual salvias, and perennials to shrubs, there is one for every garden.
+From annual salvias and perennials to shrubs, there is one for every garden.

 Salvias, with their colorful flowers and aromatic leaves, are the unsung heroes of the garden from late Spring to late Summer, injecting a burst of color and fragrance that can awaken the most mundane of landscapes.